Vaughn Oliver: Artistry

 Oliver is established in the producer community through Splice, where his Power Tools sample packs have become one of the platform's most downloaded brands.
 He has released three main packs with a total of around 3,000 sounds.
-Vaughn's Power Tools sample packs have been used by producers for artists including Doja Cat, Dua Lipa, SZA, Justin Timberlake, Kygo, Sabrina Carpenter, The Weeknd, and Adele, among others.
+Oliver's Power Tools sample packs have been used by producers for artists including Doja Cat, Dua Lipa, SZA, Justin Timberlake, Kygo, Sabrina Carpenter, The Weeknd, and Adele, among others.